Last Updated on September 7, 2023 by Jeremy

 The tasting room offers three complimentary samples of wines ranging from very dry reds and whites, to semi-sweets, to full on sweet wines, and even fruit wines.
 While we were predictably not fans of the super dry ones, we found the sweeter wines like the Concord, Niagara, Peach, Riesling, and Moscato to be much more balanced and structured than other sweet wines we've tried from the region.

 You could spend a whole evening at Casa Narcisi as they have a full restaurant with outdoor seating in a pretty courtyard (the sun-dried tomato dipping oil is heavenly).
-Four nights a week they also have live music on their outdoor stage.
+Several nights a week they also have live music on their outdoor stage.

 La Casa Narcisi Winery is located at 4578 Gibsonia Road in Gibsonia.